 Gocycle GX 2020 Folding Electric Bike

-A solid choice for a commuter, sporting many accessories such as mudguards, a front and rear rack, integrated lights, lock holster, smartphone mount and a kickstand.
+A solid choice for a commuter, with the option to add many accessories such as fenders, a front and rear rack, integrated lights, lock holster, smartphone mount and a kickstand.

-The drivetrain is completely enclosed—making it good for all weathers—and utilises a Shimano Nexus 3 speed internally geared hub.
-With 1” of suspension and 2” wide tyres, it is one of the more comfortable small wheelers.
-Single sided wheel attachment means you don’t even have to remove the wheel, should you puncture one of the 20” wheels.
+The drivetrain is completely enclosed—making it good for all weather riding—and utilizes a Shimano Nexus 3 speed internally geared hub.
+With 1” of suspension and 2” wide tires, it is one of the more comfortable small wheelers.
+Single-sided wheel attachment means you don’t even have to remove the wheel, should you puncture one of the 20” wheels.

-The 250W motor and 300Wh Lithium ion battery provide a range of 65km on eco mode and will fully charge from empty in seven hours.
-A more expensive charger that halves the time is also offered.
+The 250W motor and 300Wh Lithium-ion battery provides a range of 65km / 40mi on eco mode and will fully charge from empty in seven hours.
+A more expensive fast charger that halves the time is also offered.

-It weighs in at 17.8kg, however, as the weight is centred low on the frame, this at least makes the ride more stable.
+It weighs in at 17.8kg / 39.25lbs, however, as the weight is centered low on the frame, this at least makes the ride more stable.
 The folding mechanism has been improved since previous versions and can be quickly collapsed into a small package.

 Designed and built in the UK, this bike hits some good practical points.
 However, even with 20” wheels, it doesn’t fold as tightly as some of the others on our list.

 With a Gates Carbon Drive and Shimano Alfine 8 speed internally geared hub, the need to degrease and lube dirty chains and sprockets is removed.
-Hydraulic disc brakes, 2.1” tyres and mudguards, combined with the integrated front and rear lights make this a versatile bike.
+Hydraulic disc brakes, 2.1” tires and fenders, combined with the integrated front and rear lights make this a versatile bike.

-This bike only folds at two points, meaning it does not come up particularly small, and at 21.7kg, it is not exactly lightweight either.
-This can be put down to the large 418Wh battery giving an impressive maximum range of 95km.
+This bike only folds at two points, meaning it does not come up particularly small, and at 21.7kg / 47.84lbs, it is not exactly lightweight either.
+This can be put down to the large 418Wh battery giving an impressive maximum range of 95km / 59mi.

 Read: Volt Axis review